 Step 4: Roll the joint

 It's finally time to get rolling.
-Use your thumb and index finger to pinch the paper into a taco shape, sifting the paper back and forth to distribute the bud evenly.
-It's okay if some flower falls out,you can stuff it in later.
-Work the weed into a cylinder shape, not so loose that it burns unevenly and not so tight that it restricts airflow.
+Be sure the adhesive-coated side of the paper is away from you and pick up the cannabis-filled paper.
+Use your thumbs and index fingers to pinch the paper into a taco shape, sifting the paper back and forth to distribute the bud evenly and pack it down a bit.
+It's okay if some flower falls out — you can stuff it in later.
+Work the weed into a cylinder shape, not so loose that it will burn unevenly and not so tight that it will restrict airflow.

-Tuck one side of the rolling paper into the joint and slowly roll it back towards the adhesive side, tucking in the bud as you go.
+Tuck the non-adhesive side of the rolling paper over the weed and slowly roll it towards the adhesive side, tucking in the bud as you go.
+Use your thumbs to roll and your index fingers to support the outside.
 Lick or wet the sticky adhesive and start at the mouthpiece end to slowly seal the joint.

-Once it's sealed, grab a pen, toothpick, or another long cylindrical object to pack down the cannabis towards the mouthpiece.
+Once it's sealed, grab a chopstick, pen, or another long, cylindrical object to pack down the cannabis towards the mouthpiece.
 This is where you can add back any weed lost during the rolling phase.

 Step 5: Seal the deal